Ethan-Hetrick/CX4803-MLB-final-project-Spring-2025/README.md

 ### Statement on the Use of Generative AI

 ChatGPT was used for some basic code syntax, code debugging and file formatting tasks.
-All ideas, writing and analyses were generated without the use of generative AI.
+All ideas, writing and analyses were done without the use of generative AI.